williamgrosset/vibez/README.md

 ## Motivation

 The developer AI workflow is messy.
-There are _many_ tools that integrate across the stages of development.
+There are _many_ tools that integrate across the different stages of development.
 Some tools are more powerful, but heavyweight (and expensive) than others. `yaink` is designed to be a pragmatic solution to this problem.
 Simply copy the file contents you need and use whatever AI tool you want.

 ## Installation